kreichold/CointSelfNorm/README.md

 Self-Normalized Inference in Cointegrating Regressions

 ## Introduction
 This repository contains MATLAB code to test general linear restrictions on `beta` in cointegrating regressions of the form `y = X*beta + u` using the self-normalized test statistic proposed in Reichold and Jentsch (2020), where `y` is a T-dimensional time series, `X` is a (T,m)-dimensional matrix of stochastic regressors and `u` is a T-dimensional vector of stationary error terms.
-Each column of `X` corresponds to one integrated reressor.
+Each column of `X` corresponds to one integrated regressor.
 The code allows to include a constant or a constant and polynomial time trends as (deterministic) regressors on the right-hand side (`y = D*gamma + X*beta + u`). <!-- However, the code does not allow to test restrictions on the coefficients corresponding to the deterministic regressors (yet). -->

 The test decision can be based on either simulated asymptotically valid critical values or bootstrap critical values.
 In small to medium samples, the use of bootstrap critical values is recommended.
 To obtain bootstrap critical values, the procedure fits a finite order VAR to the resdiuals in the cointegrating regression and the first differences of the integrated regressors, as described in detail in Reichold and Jentsch (2020).
 The order of the VAR can be either specified in advance by the researcher or determined by information criteria (AIC or BIC) as described in Kilian and Lütkepohl (2017).